brenerrr/docker_for_scientific_computing/src/1. First Things First/First Things First.md

 ![](hello.png)

+> [!IMPORTANT]
+> If you are running Windows, execute all terminal commands on Powershell or WSL.

 ## Other
 - In order to follow along, you need a basic knowledge of how to use a Linux terminal.